 - ML programmers who want to learn new skills, deep learning engineers, Python programmers seeking to diversify, users of TensorFlow wanting to learn Swift for TensorFlow, and anyone who wants to get into deep learning or Swift

 Mars Geldard, Tim Nugent, and Paris Buttfield-Addison are here to prove Swift isn’t just for app developers.
 Swift for TensorFlow provides the power of TensorFlow with all the advantages of Python (and complete access to Python libraries, as needed) and Swift—the safe, fast, incredibly capable open source programming language.

+This is a three-hour exploration of everything you need to know to work with Swift, Swift for TensorFlow, and beyond.
 You’ll leave with the knowledge to use Swift, a programming language that’s great for everything from numeric computing to application development, and Swift for TensorFlow, the official TensorFlow project that brings new tooling, systems design, compilers, and features to the machine learning world, by way of Swift.

 - The basics of Swift and how to get started using a Jupyter notebook (yes, they fully support Swift)

 - Why Swift is a great language for scientific computing and deep learning

 - How Swift can match the performance of manually tuned assembly code in numerical computing

 - How Swift for TensorFlow works, what it’s capable of, and where it’s headed (learn the power of differential operators and being able to ask your types for their gradient)